 6. Exception for Washington Internship Institute: Continuing students may apply to take coursework for transfer through an approved arrangement between Augustana College and the Washington Internship Institute.
 Students must apply for the program through the Office of International and Off-Campus Programs and petition coursework approval in advance.
 A current list of approved courses is available in the Office of the Registrar.
 (Approved by Senate on 5-5-11)

 Credit for Military Service

 Augustana generally accepts the recommendations of the American Council on Education (ACE) for accreditation of military service training and experience if Augustana offers the equivalent coursework.
-One physical education credit is given for military experience of more than one year.
-This credit may be used to partially satisfy the physical education graduation requirement.
+One physical education (HEPE) credit is given for military experience of more than one year.
+This credit may be used to partially satisfy the physical education (PEA) graduation requirement.

 Clarifying language added on 5-1-19

 Augustana Pre-Enrollment Earned Credit Policy for First-Year Students

 First year students who earn college-level credit prior to the first term of enrollment at Augustana may transfer this credit to the college as follows:

 Dual Enrollment Credit:

 Students who dual enroll with a local college while in high school have no limit on those college level credits.
 Courses are subject to official transfer evaluation by the College Registrar, see Transcript Policies for details on how to send your transcripts for evaluation.